getsolus/solus-site.github.io/content/blog/2014/11/2014-11-16-courageous-budgie-v8-released/index.md

 whether its buying the developer a cup of tea, sending a patch to add a new feature or to fix a bug, or even reporting bugs so we can improve Budgie, you're helping all of us
 (dev and users included) to perfect Budgie!

-**Edit**: A [fundraiser was launched](https://solus-project.com/2014/11/16/evolve-osbudgie-fund-raiser/) after this post was first published
+**Edit**: A fundraiser was launched after this post was first published.

 {{< relimg "8Prefs.png" >}}